 Try meditating on positive scenes and images to relax and connect with a time that brings you enjoyment.
 Once you are familiar with some techniques that you like, you can form a schedule to practice on your lunch hour, as part of your morning routine, or before bedtime.

-Brittany Ferri is an occupational therapist and owner and founder of Simplicity of Health, LLC.
+Brittany Ferri, PhD., OTR/L, CPRP, is the owner of Simplicity of Health, LLC.

-In addition, she is an author, copywriter, and consultant.
+She is an occupational therapist, wellness educator, author, and consultant.

 #5 – Start Before You are Ready